NATIONAL BANANA BREAD DAY

 Early Banana Bread

 One early recipe came from The Vienna Model Bakery.
 It advertised banana bread as something new in the April 21, 1893, edition of St. Louis Post-Dispatch.
 A new restaurant/bakery chain owned by Gaff, Fleischmann & Company, The Viena Model Bakery was known for its baked goods and was likely one of the first to produce banana bread in the United States.
-The recipe was made with banana flour, which is made by drying strips of the fruit, then grinding it to a powder.
+The recipe was made with banana flour, made by drying strips of the fruit, then grinding it to a powder.
 This process had long been used in the West Indies.

 In Hawaii during World War I, a surplus of bananas resulted from very few ships available to export the fruit.
 To prevent waste, alternative uses for bananas were developed.
 For example, bakeries started incorporating the fruit into their bread.